 Thorough market research is key when designing a business model that not only works for a newly founded enterprise but also stands the test of time.

-A successful business model has a strategic forward-thinking plan to consistently create value for customers but importantly, itself.
+A successful business model has a strategic forward-thinking plan to consistently create value for customers but importantly, for itself.

 A business model is regularly reviewed and honed.